WANNABY/websdk-examples/wrist_measure_sample/README.md

 ### Installation

-1. Put build of WANNA WEB SDK into `./libs` directory.
+1. Put the content of WANNA WEB SDK into `./libs` directory.
 2. Add your license key in `index.js` file:
 ```js
 const license = '';